be-green/be-green.github.io/_posts/2021-01-22-wrds-package.md

 I've been working on some projects that require daily or monthly updates with data from [Wharton Research Data Services](https://wrds-www.wharton.upenn.edu/).
 In finance, WRDS is a ubiquitous data provider for academic research; it has mutual fund information, security data from CRSP, firm information from Compustat, and a whole bunch of other stuff.

 However, the primary way they suggest you automatically pull data is through SAS Studio, which is essentially a SAS installation on their server.
-If you want to batch stuff, you have to kick off jobs on their server by saving a SAS script locally to their server, ssh-ing in on a scheduled basis, and kicking it off with qsas (praying that your timing doesn't break).
-There might be smarter ways to do this, but they are probably all a pain.
-That is currently what I do to generate the visualizations for the [website examining the impact of supply-side COVID disruptions on financial markets](https://www.thecovidfactor.org/).
-But that has a lot of issues.
+If you want to batch stuff, you have to kick off jobs on their server by saving a SAS script locally to their server, ssh-ing in on a scheduled basis, and kicking it off with qsas (praying that your timing doesn't break).[^1] This workflow is currently what I use to generate the visualizations for the [website examining the impact of supply-side COVID disruptions on financial markets](https://www.thecovidfactor.org/).

+[^1]:There are definitely smarter ways to do this, but this is my attempt at avoiding this issue altogether

 - You have to use SAS.
 - There is a space limit on your user directory.